 The Willow Creek Campus

 The Willow Creek Academy campus is nestled on a wooded hillside in Sausalito, with views of Richardson Bay.
-We have large classrooms, a playground, a basketball court and an organic garden.
-We share a library, a multi-purpose room, and a baseball field with neighboring Bayside Elementary School.
-We also have new administrative offices at the 33 Buchanan St. location, just at the base of our driveway, and a new K-1 campus immediately adjacent to the office.
+We have large classrooms, a multipurpose room, play structures, a basketball court, art and music rooms, and an organic garden.

 A PG&E Solar School